Wai khru ram muay: Origins and History

+Performing the Wai Khru Ceremony

 Upon entering the ring, fighters circle the ring in a counter-clockwise direction and pray at each corner.
-They bow their heads at every corner three times in salutation to Buddha, Dharma, and the sangha of monks.
+They bow their heads at every corner three times in salutation to Buddha, Dharma, and the Sangha of monks.
 They then commence the ram muay, the movements of which are said to be based on Hanuman.
 The ram muay is a personal ritual, ranging from the very complex to the very simple, and often contains clues about who trained the fighter and where the fighter is from.
-The ram muay is accompanied by music, providing a rhythm to the boxer's movements.
+The ritual is intricately linked with two significant symbols: the Mongkhon and the Pra Jiad.
+These traditional accessories hold deep cultural and spiritual significance and are often incorporated into the ritual to enhance its meaning and symbolism.
+The ram muay is accompanied by music, providing a rhythm to the fighter's movements.